lindsim/tangrams/README.md

 <br>
 <br>
 To maybe do:
+  <br>programmatically generate templates and figure out which ones are best for the game and which are easier/harder to solve (maybe using user input to determine difficulty)
   <br>add game mode, where templates get gradually harder?
   <br>make two modes, free play and matching?
   <br>create answers and allow player to reveal them?